krautzource/workshop-augsburg-2025/WCAG-rundschau.md

     - e.g., G74 (long description in text near the non-text content, with a reference to the location of the long description in the short description)
     - e.g., G92 (long description for non-text content that serves the same purpose and presents the same information)

-TODO:

 ###### Einordnung

-Die vermutlich größte Hürde, da grundsätzlich neue Denkweisen nötig sind.
+Die vermutlich größte Hürde, da (teils) grundsätzlich neue Denkweisen nötig sind.

-Was sind Nicht-Text-Inhalte?
+**Was sind Nicht-Text-Inhalte?**

 Definition aus WCAG: